 Why Use Field Service Management Solutions?

 Field service management involves a lot of moving parts which is why a specialized software platform is often used to organize, evaluate, and execute field related tasks and projects.
 From work order management, to scheduling and dispatching jobs, managing customer data, and end-to-end project management, mobile work process management and automation (mPMA) software such as Scoop is transforming solar field operations.

-Who Should Use Field Service Management Software?
+Who Should Implement Field Service Software?

 Field service management software should be used by businesses that offer in-field services, including solar panel, battery storage, and EV charging installers, construction workers, electricians, landscapers, technicians, and any other hybrid worker who shifts between offsite and onsite locations.

 Field service management software streamlines day-to-day operations for growing solar companies and others by improving communication between field service workers, dispatch, management, and customers.
 In a field service industry such as solar energy, project managers can use field service management solutions to efficiently schedule, manage, and track in-field technicians and overall project progress.

 There are several advantages of field service management software.
 In order to mobilize, automate, and streamline your solar operations, consider field service software with features like work order and project management, dispatch and scheduling, mobile app access and functionality, customer relationship management, ability to integrate with other software solutions, and data reporting and analytics.